BenCuff/github-pages-test/docs/data-vis.md

            tick_mark = "x"
 ```
 {% endcapture %}

 {% include expandable-block-start.html %}
   {% include expandable-section.html number="16" content=expandable_content_16 title="R code for Example 22" %}
 {% include expandable-block-end.html %}

 ## Consistency

 A publication is easier for users to understand when all charts take a consistent approach to data visualisation.
 Following these steps will allow readers to spend less time trying to understand how to go about interpreting each chart and more time focusing on what the intended message is.
 Accordingly:

-- when variables appear in multiple charts, they should be the same colour in each chart [6]
+- when variables appear in multiple charts, they should be the same colour in each chart
-- style elements such as line weight and font size should be the same in all charts [7]
+- style elements such as line weight and font size should be the same in all charts
-- units, labels, and titles should follow the same format for each chart, where applicable [1]
+- units, labels, and titles should follow the same format for each chart, where applicable
-- similar types of data should be presented using the same type of data visualisation wherever possible [1]
+- similar types of data should be presented using the same type of data visualisation wherever possible

 ## Clarity

 In general, the GOV.UK standard is to use simple language and avoid unnecessary complexity.
-In fact, it has been shown that even users with a high degree of specialist understanding appreciate simple writing that allows them to process information as quickly as possible [8].
+In fact, it has been shown that even users with a high degree of specialist understanding appreciate simple writing that allows them to process information as quickly as possible (see the [writing for GOV.UK guidance](https://www.gov.uk/guidance/content-design/writing-for-gov-uk)).

 Of course, it is often necessary to write about specialist topics in a way that requires more difficult language.
 Any technical or specialist elements on your chart should be explained in some way.
-It is important to consider your users and their understanding of the subject matter to decide how much explanation is needed [8].
+It is important to consider your users and their understanding of the subject matter to decide how much explanation is needed.

 Even if you believe that a publication will primarily be of interest to specialists, releasing it to the public means that it is available to users from a wide range of backgrounds.
 Even users who are not experts in the subject matter should still be able to understand the main points of your data visualisations.
 You should explain things such as: